bakpaul/grit/README.md

-# GRIT: a tool for easy management of open-source repositories
+# GRIT: a light tool for easy management of open-source repositories

 This simple script aims at speeding up multiples repository handling in different cases :
 - Cloning multiple repository from the same owner